 Resources for Yale Affiliates Traveling Outside the U.S.

-Yale maintains a travel database so the University can assist you in the event of an emergency.
+Yale maintains a travel plan database so the University can assist you in the event of an emergency.
 Please register your travel when leaving the U.S. for school related or personal travel.
 You need your NetID to register.

 Emergency Travel Assistance